top of page

 When I put yeast and salt in direct contact, I am actually looking at two solutions with different concentration of salt: one is the yeast itself and the other it’s the surrounding environment - which obviously includes salt.

-These two solutions must try to balance their concentration of salt.
-This happens by moving water from one, the yeast, to the other, what’s outside.
+by moving water from one, the yeast, to the other, what’s outside.
 This process is called osmosis.

-Once broken, the water will leak all over and you will notice that the yeast will not appear solid anymore.
+At that point, the water will leak all over and you will notice that the yeast will not appear solid anymore.

 Are the cells of yeast dying?
 Like I said at the very beginning, yes.